lizhang20/missing-semester-2020/8_metaprogramming/solutions.md

 ## 1. make clean

-`Makefile` looks like below, because I donot have latex on my computer, so a use `conver` command.
+`Makefile` looks like below, because I donot have latex on my computer, so i use `convert` command.

 ```makefile
 small_size.png: plot-data.png